zoffixznet/writing/perl6/20160502-Perl-6-There-Are-Traitors-In-Our-Midst--Part-1.md

     }
     Foo.new.bar = 42;

+In the same manner, we can create subroutines that can be used on the left hand side and be assigned to.
+In the following example, we create a custom postcircumfix operator (which is just a special sub) for using fancy-pants "parentheses" to do hash look ups.
+The `is rw` trait makes it possible to assign a new value to a hash key:

-    sub postcircumfix:<❨  ❩> ($before, $inside) is rw {
+    sub postcircumfix:<᚜  ᚛> ($before, $inside) is rw {
         $before{$inside};
     }
     my %hash = :foo<bar>;
-    %hash❨'foo'❩ = 42;
+    %hash᚜'foo'᚛ = 42;
     say %hash<foo>

-The `is rw` trait applied to attibutes, as you've seen in previous section, is just syntax sugar for automatically creating a private attribute and a method for it.
-Notice, in the code above we applied `is rw` trait on the *method*.
-This makes it return the writable container the caller can use to assign to.

-In the same manner, we can create subroutines that can be used on the left hand side and be assigned to.
-A semi-elaborate example above creates a custom operator (which is just a special sub) for using fancy-pants parentheses to do hash look ups.
-The `is rw` trait makes it possible to assign to a hash.

 NOTE: if you use explicit `return` in your sub, the `is rw` trait won't work.
 What you're supposed to be using is for this is `return-rw` keyword instead,